sangamcse/Computer-Graphics/README.md

 The code in the repo is made using Python and OpenGL only.

-### This repo contains src folder which contains codes basics of OpenGL
+### This repo contains src folder which contains codes basics of OpenGL.